 Basic fire safety instruction is provided to all students by multiple means.
-Residence apartment room is provided with an instructional sign located on the wall inside the doorway entrance that contains information on what to do during an emergency.
+The residence apartment room is provided with an instructional sign located on the wall inside the doorway entrance that contains information on what to do during an emergency.
 Students also receive fire drills at least once per semester to ensure they understand the proper building evacuation procedures during an emergency.
 Additionally, Resident Assistants receive specific training during orientation on their responsibilities during both fire and medical emergencies.

 The Campus Safety Department conducts a hands-on fire extinguisher operation training live fire exercise for all resident assistants and resident directors at the beginning of each fall semester.
 This training is also extended to other campus staff members who would like to attend to include first responders.
-There were 6 Fire Drills conducted on Campus and at Student Apartments in 2021
+All first responders are CPR -AED certified Fire extinguisher certified.
+NIMS ICS 100 THROUGH ICS 800